-Either those are webpages for your website or Activities of your Android app, or even any custom views that you can report manually, Countly can collect that data and help you understand how your users are using your app and which are most popular sections that users visit.
+Whether webpages for your website or activities of your Android app, or even any custom views that you can report manually, Countly can collect data and help you understand how your users are using your app, and which are most popular sections that users visit.

-On the main pages you are able to select multiple views and compare them by metrics like
+On the main pages, you can select multiple views and compare them by metrics like:

 - Total Users who accessed this view

 - New Users who accessed this view for the first time

 - Duration, which shows the average time spent per visit on this view

 - Landings on this view, for users who started your application with this view or landed on your webpage

 - Exits, which is how many users exited your app or website from this view or webpage